 I’m never a fan of descents on scree so I go slowly.
 Sure footed people will dispatch with this part of the descent quickly.
 Once back in the trees I found it much easier to move quickly.

-Park at the Goat Creek Day Use Area – on the right if you’re driving up from Canmore.
-Then cross the Smith Dorrien Road and walk up the service road to the canal – a distance of about 50 metres.
+From downtown Canmore follow signs pointing to the Canmore Nordic Centre.
+Turn west off the Three Sisters Parkway onto Highway 742 – also called the Smith Dorrien Road.
+From the Canmore Nordic Centre it’s a 10 minute, 5.3 kilometre drive to the trailhead at the Goat Creek Day Use Area.
+The parking lot is on the right (west) side of the road if you’re driving up from Canmore.
+But to get to the actual trailhead you’ll have to cross the Smith Dorrien Road and walk up the service road to the canal – a distance of about 50 metres.
 Cross the canal on the concrete bridge and look for the sign saying Ha Ling Peak.
-Head up into the woods.
+Start the hike by heading up into the woods.

 Allow three to five hours to do the return hike, depending on your fitness level and how you handle scree.
 Allow at least an hour on the top to enjoy the view.